2017 American League Championship Series: Aftermath

 Game 7 was Joe Girardi's final game as Yankees manager as five days after the game, the Yankees announced he would not return for the 2018 season.
 He was replaced by former Yankee Aaron Boone.
 After serving as an analyst for MLB Network for a few years, Girardi served as the Philadelphia Phillies manager from 2020 until he was fired midseason in 2022.

-2017 Astros reserve outfielder Cameron Maybin joined the Yankees as a free agent in 2019 and reportedly tipped off Yankees about the Astros' sign-stealing before 2019 AL Championship Series match-up between the two teams.
-Nevertheless, the Astros proceeded to win their third playoff series versus the Yankees when they beat them again in the ALCS in six games.
-In the series, Jose Altuve became just the fifth player to hit a walk-off pennant-winning homer in the LCS-era (1969–present), which sealed the dubious distinction of the 2010s being the first decade of the Yankees not making a World Series appearance in a century.
-In 2021, the Astros won the pennant again after reaching the ALCS for the fifth straight year, becoming just the third team to ever reach the LCS five times in a row.
-Coincidentally, they beat the Boston Red Sox, managed by Cora.
+2017 Astros reserve outfielder Cameron Maybin joined the Yankees as a free agent in 2019 and reportedly tipped off Yankees about the Astros' sign-stealing before 2019 AL Championship Series rematch between the two teams.
+Nevertheless, the Astros proceeded to win their third straight playoff series versus the Yankees when they beat them again in the ALCS in six games.
+In the series, Jose Altuve became just the fifth player to hit a walk-off pennant-winning homer in the LCS-era (1969–present), which simultaneously sealed the dubious distinction of the 2010s being the first decade of the Yankees not making a World Series appearance in a century.
+In 2021, the Astros won the pennant again after reaching the ALCS for the fifth straight year, becoming just the third team to ever reach the LCS five times in a row; coincidentally, defeating the Boston Red Sox, managed by Cora.
 The following season, Houston beat New York again in the 2022 AL Championship Series, via a four-game sweep.
+The Astros consecutive ALCS streak ended at seven in 2024 when they were defeated by former manager AJ Hinch and the Detroit Tigers in the AL Wild Card Series.

 Carlos Beltrán, the only player named in the commissioner's report for his role in the Astros sign-stealing scandal, was hired by the Yankee's YES Network as a game analyst before the 2022 season.
 Beltrán again apologized for his role in the scandal during spring training, stating the Astros "crossed the line".